mirror/dd-wrt/src/router/krb5/doc/html/_sources/admin/lockout.rst.txt

 this, the number of attempts an attacker can make within a time period is multiplied by the number of KDCs.
-For instance, if the **maxfailure** parameter on a policy is 10 and there are four KDCs in the environment (a master and three replicas), an attacker could make as many as 40 attempts before the principal is locked out on all four KDCs.
+For instance, if the **maxfailure** parameter on a policy is 10 and there are four KDCs in the environment (a primary and three replicas), an attacker could make as many as 40 attempts before the principal is locked out on all four KDCs.

-An administrative unlock is propagated from the master to the replica KDCs during the next propagation.
+An administrative unlock is propagated from the primary to the replica KDCs during the next propagation.
 Propagation of an administrative unlock will cause the counter of failed attempts on each replica to reset to 1 on the next failure.